-Everybody prepares for RAIN in his or her own way, and there is no right way or wrong way to do it!
+Everybody prepares for RAIN in their own way, and there is no right way or wrong way to do it!
 The web is full of suggestions on training.
 Do some searching and see what you can find that suits your fitness level and time availability.
 The key is to get out and ride!

 Below is an article written for us by a club rider who has ridden RAIN multiple times.
 You’ll note that he considers himself an “average” rider!
 You can do it too!